Animal Physiology 4: Temperature, heat and water balance

 Animal physiology is, to use a common phrase, how animals work.

-strongly recommend that you take the first two courses in the series, Animal Physiology 1.
+This course is the fourth in a series of courses that, together, would be the equivalent of a one-semester course in animal physiology.
+I strongly recommend that you take the first two courses in the series, Animal Physiology 1.
 Respiration and gas exchange, Animal Physiology 2.
 Blood and circulation,and Animal Physiology 3: Digestion and metabolism before you take this course. .

 The course consists of about six hours of video clips, parceled into seven lectures.